Student support and services

 - Email Advice - these are 15 minute appointments to receive guidance in relation to an application, recruitment process or your career.
 Once you book this appointment, you must send an email to email@example.com with the document you would like to be reviewed or your questions.
 You can include your name, date and time of appointment in the subject line.
 You must send the email to your Careers Consultant before the appointment time.
 Please note that this is a 15 minute appointment and therefore only one document can be reviewed per slot.

-- Career Consultations - these are 30 minute seessions that offer tailored advice on your career prospects and plans.
+- Career Consultations - these are 30 minute sessions that offer tailored advice on your career prospects and plans.

 - Interview coaching - these 45 minutes sessions enable you to take part in a mock job interview, before receiving personalised feedback on your performance.